Features overview

 GrapheneOS greatly improves Android's protection against VPN leaks for both the built-in VPN support and VPN apps with the standard "Block connections without VPN" toggle enabled.

 Android allows DNS queries from the system resolver to leak to the network provided DNS servers when a VPN app goes down due to a race condition.
-This is fully prevented by GrapheneOS through extending the leak blocking to this part of the system resolver.
+It also similarly allows connections to the VPN DNS servers to happen outside of the VPN tunnel.
+Both of these are fully prevented by GrapheneOS through extending the leak blocking to this part of the system resolver, fully preventing unicast DNS leaks.

 Android allows processes including apps to bypass the VPN entirely whether it's up or down by sending multicast packets either directly or by causing the kernel to send the packets on their behalf through the standard multicast group management system calls.
 GrapheneOS extends Android's standard eBPF filtering with full support for blocking all forms of multicast packet bypasses.